Journal Social Media Editors (JSMEs)

-Previous to FEMS, he worked in science communications in London at the Science Media Centre UK, and spent time a political factchecker for Full Fact, the UK’s independent fact checking charity.
+Previous to FEMS, he worked in science communications in London at the Science Media Centre UK, and spent time as political factchecker for Full Fact, the UK’s independent fact checking charity.
 His academic background is in Natural Sciences (M.A.
 University of Cambridge) and the History and Philosophy of Science (M.Sc.
-University College London), with a focus on the philosophy of computing.
+University College London), with a focus on the Philosophy of Computing.
 Originally from Oxford (UK), as a school student student he spent 3 summers interning at the William Dunn School of Pathology, where he cultivated copious E. coli colonies and a love for microbiology.

 Get in touch with him at joseph.shuttleworth “at” fems-microbiology.org